 Whether it is done verbally or in writing, trying to get an “edge” may expose the attorney and their firm to claims of malpractice or violating rules of professional conduct.

 A number of years ago, an attorney we were working with to obtain malpractice insurance coverage had a grievance filed against the attorney for actions totally unrelated to the practice of law.
 The attorney’s mother was in the hospital, and the attorney was not satisfied with the level of care that was being given to his mother.
 This can be a very stressful situation.
 In the heat of the moment, the attorney threatened to sue one of the nurses that was providing care for this mother unless the nurse changed the level of care.
-The attorney reminded how his status as an attorney and that he could easily follow through with the threat and make the nurse’s life miserable.
+The attorney reminded her that as an attorney he could easily follow through with the threat and make the nurse’s life miserable.

 In another case an attorney was personally involved in a business deal that the other party backed out on.
 The attorney then proceeded to start sending letters demanding payments using the law firm’s letterhead.
 The attorney asserted in the letters that he would have the firm’s attorneys file suit against the other party if they did not pay.